baltrad/baltrad-exchange/doc/index.rst

-.. baltrad-db documentation master file, created by sphinx-quickstart on Wed Oct 26 12:19:05 2011.
+.. baltrad-exchange documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-baltrad-db documentation index
+baltrad-exchange documentation index
 ==============================

 .. toctree::
    :maxdepth: 2

    readme
-   main
+   userguide
    commandline

 .. api/index
    expr